Throughout American history, the names of certain criminals have taken on romantic associations. Al Capone is perhaps, the most famous case in point.

-At the age of 18, Al Capone got the scars that gave him one of his nicknames, “Scarface,” during a fight with another Italian whose sister he had insulted.
+At the age of 18, Capone got the scars that gave him one of his nicknames, “Scarface,” during a fight with another Italian whose sister he had insulted.
 He was hot-tempered.
 He then got into a fight with an Irish gangster who had influential friends.
 For the sake of protecting his life, his friends moved him to Chicago in 1919.

 In those days, Chicago was a highly ethnically divided city.
 Dozens and dozens of different ethnic groups from all over Europe had come and created strong regional areas: a Hungarian area, a Polish area, several German areas, an African American section, and so on.
 Crime tended to follow these ethnic divisions of the city.
-There was also a big Italian community.
+There was also a large Italian community.

 It was also the scene of violent race riots in 1919, partly because a large African American community had migrated north out of the sharecropping South, in response to industrial opportunities during World War I.

 Al Capone’s first job in Chicago was running a brothel called the Four Deuces—so-called because the address was 2222 South Wabash Avenue—for John Torrio, who was a lieutenant of the local crime boss, Jim Colosimo.
 He ran the brothel effectively.
 He was a practical businessman, and he befriended Torrio, who was also a former Brooklyn man who had come out to Chicago.

 The two of them collaborated in 1920 on assassinating Colosimo and taking control of his vice and alcohol business.
 This was right at the beginning of Prohibition; neither thought Colosimo had a sufficient eye for the business opportunities that were presented.